Numerical-Geometric-Algebra/gasparse/README.md

 Creating a python library to do computations using sparse representation of multivectors.

 ## TODO
+1. Write code to retrieve multivectors as lists
+    - [ ] Multivectors by grade
+    - [ ] Also output bitmap
+1. Scalars should output as floats and not as gasparse.multivector objects
+1. Generate multivector
+    - [ ] Random by grade
+    - [ ] From any list
+    - [ ] Multiple grade selection from multivectors
+1. Function to check grade (return -1 if it isnt of unique grade)
+1. Multivector arrays!!!!!!
 1. Implement the geometric product in all data representations in **C**
    - [ ] Data type conversions
       + [x] sparse to grade sparse